Converting mmHg to inHg: A practical guide

 inHg (Inches of Mercury): This unit represents the pressure exerted by a column of mercury one inch high.
 It's frequently used in weather forecasting (barometric pressure) and certain industrial settings.

 The conversion between mmHg and inHg is straightforward, relying on the simple relationship between millimeters and inches.
-However, understanding the underlying principles enhances the comprehension and application of this conversion.
+That said, understanding the underlying principles enhances the comprehension and application of this conversion.

 The Conversion Factor: From Millimeters to Inches